avimodam/qr-scan/index.md

 description: QR scanner, QR code reader, and barcode scanner - Fast, lightweight, easy to use
 ---

-QR scanner, QR code reader, and barcode scanner - Fast, lightweight, easy to use

 QR & Barcode Scanner designed with a simple interface that is easy to use and can scan all types of QR and barcodes including URL, text, Wi-Fi, contact, email, calendar, SMS, location, phone number, ISBN, product, VIN, and many more formats.

 Install QR code reader app to scan QR code or to scan the barcode on the go.
 Barcode & QR Scanner app is a free scanner app.